 Lightly grease 2 x 12 hole muffin trays.

-In a large bowl rub together the gluten free flour/mix and butter until it resembles coarse breadcrumbs.
+To make the pastry: In a large bowl rub together the gluten free flour and butter until it resembles coarse breadcrumbs.
 Leaving the butter quite chunky at this stage, will allow you to get enough water into the mix later.
-And the butter will blend in perfectly when you knead the pastry.
+And, the butter will blend in perfectly when you knead the pastry.

 Stir in the beaten egg and then add enough water to bring the pastry together.
-If you don’t add enough water, you will find the pastry difficult to work with. if you add a bit too much, don’t worry as you can ‘bring it back’ by adding a little extra gluten free flour.
+If you don’t add enough water, you will find the pastry difficult to work with. if you add a bit too much, don’t worry as you can ‘bring it back’ by adding a touch of gluten free flour.

 Form the pastry into a ball and transfer onto a surface dusted with gluten free flour.
 Knead it for a couple of minutes until the pastry becomes nice and smooth.
 This will make the pastry much easier to handle later.